dymaczew/OnTheEdge/EdgeDeviceLab.md

 Make your userid a part of the `service` name to make it unique!
 Add your assigned userid e.g. `user01` to the `service` name.
 There are multiple students using the same Edge Hub server, and you need to identify your service as unique.

 To generate a service metadata file you can use `hzn dev service new` command.
 However for the sake of time we have already did it for you.
-Explore the generated files in `/home/localuser/EdgeLabStudentFiles/smartscale/smartscale-service` and horizon metadata files in `/home/localuser/EdgeLabStudentFiles/smartscale/smartscale-service/horizon`.
+Explore the generated files in `/home/localuser/EdgeLabStudentFiles/smartscale/smartscale-service`

+`cd ~/EdgeLabStudentFiles/smartscale/smartscale-service/`

 You will need to change these generated files - read on!